r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_cloning.md

 ## Ethical Difficulties - The Prototype Cloner
 Cloning is still a relatively new technology, but old prototype cloners can still be found amongst the cosmos.
 You may remember hearing that you can't clone someone who's already alive - as it turns out, there's good reason for that.
 Should you come across one these old prototypes, you'll find out precisely why.

 Although it can't be upgraded like modern cloners, it **will** produce clones of living persons, minus the genitalia.
 That's not the only issue, however: it might not act exactly like you since it isn't you.
 Your clone is controlled by another player.
 When a prototype clone is made, it puts out an offer to any ghosts present to become a "defective" clone.
 If none accept, it comes out as braindead as a [humanized monkey]().
-Antagonists should note that while possible, it's highly unlikely their clone will also be an antagonist, although it's even less likely that a non-antagonist's clone will be an antagonist.
+Antagonists should note that while possible, it's highly unlikely their clone will also be an antagonist - likewise, it's an equally small chance that a non-antagonist's clone will be an antagonist.

-**Another word from the gods:** Once again, you're not to take any knowledge from the afterlife back into the realm of the living.
-In the case of prototype cloners, the same goes for anything that happened during the round, even if the person you're a clone of experienced it firsthand.
+**Another word from the gods:** "Once again, you're not to take any knowledge from the afterlife back into the realm of the living.
+In the case of prototype cloners, the same goes for anything that happened during the round, even if the person you're a clone of experienced it firsthand."

 If you're a ghost and interested in being someone's defective clone but don't know them well enough or think you can do their character justice, don't worry!
 Most people are just happy to have a sentient clone and you're not meant to be a carbon copy of them anyway.
 You can try (but are no means limited to) some of the following gimmicks:
 - Strongly exaggerate what character traits you know they have (i.e. if you're Julio Steele, be the most stereotypical Mexican you can imagine)